tobega/tailspin-v0/TailspinReference.md

 (or [arithmetic expression](#arithmetic-expression)) with "$#" and end with ";", e.g. `'$#9;'` gives a tab character.

-A dollar sign is also used to do string interpolation with a [dereferenced value](#dereference), where a semi-colon `;` completes the interpolation, e.g. `'Hello $name;'` to get `$name;` replaced with what the symbol identified as `name` currently is defined as.
+A dollar sign is also used to do string interpolation with a [dereferenced value](#dereference), where a semicolon `;` completes the interpolation, e.g. `'Hello $name;'` to get `$name;` replaced with what the symbol identified as `name` currently is defined as.
 If you need a dollar sign in your string, just double it up, e.g. `'The price is $$5'`.
-If you need a semi-colon in your string right after your identifier, you need to double it up, e.g. `'Hello $name;;'`.
+If you need a semicolon in your string right after your identifier, you need to double it up, e.g. `'Hello $name;;'`.

 Interpolating the _current value_ simply becomes `$;`.
 In cases where you don't want to use the _current value_, or can't because you're at the top level, and you don't want to access a defined value, you can put a colon right after the dollar sign, e.g. `'$:5*8;'` gives you the string `'40'`

-Interpolation can also execute a _value chain_ by adding transforms, even sending to templates if in a templates context, e.g. `'The total price is $$ $ -> $ * $quantity;'` or `'$:1..3 -> #;'`.
+Interpolation can also execute a _value chain_ by adding transforms, even sending to templates if in a template context, e.g. `'The total price is $$ $ -> $ * $quantity;'` or `'$:1..3 -> #;'`.
 Note that when you evaluate a [processor message](#processors), you can reference it directly, like `'$p::message;'` if the message does not require input, otherwise you need to use it as a transform, that is like `'$->p::message;'`.
 Note that we now reference the message expression without the $.